bamason2/ttp451-module/docs/labs/Lesson_2.md

 ### Introduction to Cam Timing Design Exercise

 An engine is fitted with Variable Cam Timing (VCT) for both exhaust and intake cams.
 Each of the cams changes with engine speed and load.
 For a particular engine speed and load, the changes of cam timing will affect the engine fuel consumption.
 The figure below shows a valve lift diagram for intake and exhaust.
 Advancing or retarding a cam will affect intake reversion, scavenging or exhaust backpressure.
-These changes are influenced by the amount of overlap and the degree where the intake/exhaust valve closes which in turn affects the fuel consumption.
+These changes are influenced by the amount of overlap in intake/exhaust opening, which in turn affects the fuel consumption.

 ![image](figs/lab2/fig_4_Intake_exhaust_vallve_lift_diagram.png)

-Recall that a calibration task was given to map the engine fuel consumption across a range of intake and exhaust cam settings.
-An experimental design is required to do this in the most efficient method, which is, running with the least experimental points and covering as much area in the operating range while be able to accurately map the fuel consumption.
-It was decided that before going into actual testing, the DOE design needs to be determined first using a target function.
-We will generate several DOE designs for this case study.
+Recall that our calibration task is to map the engine fuel consumption across a range of intake and exhaust cam settings, designing several experiments to approximate the target function:

-The relationship between fuel consumption and intake/exhaust cam timing for a particular engine can be expressed as:

-Target function:

 $$ f_{bsfc}(x_{EVC}, y_{IVC}) = (((x_{EVC}-32)/4)^2 + ((y_{IVC}-58)/3.8)^2)+2*y_{IVC}+112 $$

-Input variable limits;
+for input variable limits;

 $$0<=x_{EVC}<=60, 0<=y_{IVC}<=60$$

-To determine how well the DOE able to give best response surface predictions, we will compare it against the same target function but mapped in high resolution.
+To determine the quality of each DOE, we will use the data produced by each to produce **Response Surface Models**, which we will in turn compare against the target function, mapped in high resolution.

 ![image](figs/lab2/fig_5_graphical_representation_of_map.png)